How It Works#

 - A 5-minute grace period begins (allows last-minute repayments, prevents front-running)

-- After grace period concludes, withdrawals open
+- After grace period concludes, withdrawals open and borrower force-close becomes available for abandoned positions

-Phase 7: Settlement
+Phase 7: Settlement#

 | Total Owed | Vault Balance | Settlement Factor | Meaning |